 I was comparing myself to other people.

 Whether you compare your lifestyles, your income, your parenting method, your appearance—it’s easy to base your worth and self-esteem on your surroundings.

 This is why it matters whom we spend our time with.
 People within the same social circles tend to feel better about themselves than those where some are much poorer or richer than their friends and family.

-This is also why watching television has brought a whole new level and why you should stop comparing yourself to others.
+This is also why watching television has brought a whole new level.
 For generations, we compared ourselves with those we lived with, so that if we were in the middle-class, we mostly saw people also from the middle-class.

 With television and new media, we have wider access to different lifestyles.
 One that gives us a glimpse into the lives of those living a much higher standard of living than ours.

 And one that could potentially make us either feel terrible about ourselves, or push us to strive towards that lifestyle, however unrealistic doing so may be.

 I don’t begrudge that mom for having easy access to money, just as I don’t feel terrible for making more money than other people.
 Yet the comparisons are still bound to come up, and they’re challenging when they affect how we feel about ourselves.